 - Design*Sponge: Design*Sponge editor Grace Bonney works as a contributing editor at Domino Magazine and CRAFT magazine, and as a freelancer with top publications like House and Garden, New York Home, Food and Wine, Better Homes and Gardens, CITY Magazine, Time Out New York Kids, Archinect, The New York Post, Everyday with Rachael Ray and others.
 So, she’s well-steeped in the world of home and product design and her blog’s popularity validates her skills.
 She also runs a national series of meetups for women running design-based businesses called the D*S Biz Lady Series, local events designed to connect local designers and to provide them with free advice on the subjects of PR/marketing, legal concerns, business/financial decisions and wholesaling.

 - Jina Bolton: Jina is an interactive designer, artist and co-author of the book, The Art & Science of CSS.
-She currently works as a Web developer at Apple, and she has consulted for various agencies and organizations including the W3C Web Accessibility Initiative.
+She currently works at Salesforce as a Senior Product Designer, and before that at Apple as a Web developer.
+She has also consulted for various agencies and organizations including the W3C Web Accessibility Initiative.
 You can find musings and information about writing, art, design, markup and life in general at her blog.
 As she says, “I like making pretty websites, and then I like writing and speaking about it,” so you can find Jina at various conferences and as a contributor to places like Sitepoint.